 Take time to transition

 All too often when we get home from work we go into full-on homemaker mode- starting dinner, doing laundry, or sorting through paperwork.
-Decide that you will do one thing for 15-20 minutes when you get home before you launch into you “second job.”
-This could be something like walking the dog, reading a magazine, or coloring using an adult coloring bookand some gel pens.
+Decide that you will do one thing for 15-20 minutes when you get home before you launch into your “second job.”
+This could be something like walking the dog, reading a magazine, or coloring in with this coloring book and these gel pens.

 Watch the sunset

 Either through a window or out in nature, try to catch a glimpse of the sunset.
 Remind yourself that whatever kind of day you’ve had, the sun is setting on it now.
 Even if the day was rough, appreciate the colors that streak across the sky.
 Beauty can be found in every single day.
 Tomorrow a new day will begin with all its possibilities.